Coefficients of the solid angle and Ehrhart quasi-polynomials: Lattice sums

-We remark here that we may compare Theorem \ref{thm:lattice-sum} with Proposition 2.7 of Gunnels and Sczech~\cite{gunnels03}.
-The main difference between these two results is that Theorem \ref{thm:lattice-sum} above uses solid angle weights.
-But when all $e_j > 1$, the sum in~\eqref{eq:main-limit} is absolutely convergent for $\epsilon = 0$ and we may interchange the limit with the lattice sum.
-The resulting sum is then equal to the Dedekind sum considered by Gunnels and Sczech, and Theorem~\ref{thm:lattice-sum} can be compared with their Proposition 2.7.
+\begin{remark} Theorem~\ref{thm:lattice-sum} is similar to Proposition 2.7 of Gunnels and Sczech~\cite{gunnels03}.
+The main difference between these two results is that the theorem above uses solid angle weights but when all $e_j > 1$, the sum in~\eqref{eq:main-limit} is absolutely convergent for $\epsilon = 0$ and we may interchange the limit with the lattice sum.
+The resulting sum is then equal to the Dedekind sum considered by Gunnels and Sczech, and Theorem~\ref{thm:lattice-sum} can be compared with their Proposition 2.7. \end{remark}